top of page

 For her stage production of Christopher Durang’s comedy play, ‘Dentity Crisis at the Hollywood Fringe Festival, Alexa-Sascha’s direction was declared “brilliant” by On Stage Los Angeles and “fabulously frenetic” by Stage Scene LA, with the play winning four Scenie Awards for: Memorable Direction, Memorable Production, Memorable Ensemble Cast Performance and Best Performance.

-Alexa-Sascha began her career in narrative features, interning for Robert Redford’s South Fork Pictures and Propaganda Films, until she jumped on board a feature documentary production filming the most beautiful landscapes in the world.
-When she was 24, Alexa-Sascha directed her first film, the documentary, Safari Doctors: Wildlife Conservation Medicine.
+Alexa-Sascha began her career in television and narrative features.
+She interned for the soap opera Days of Our Lives, Robert Redford’s South Fork Pictures, Propaganda Films, and Atlantis Alliance and was the Assistant to the producer on Ed Zwick's Defiance shot on location in Lithuania.
+Camera assisting on the German feature documentary Fascinating Nature filming the most beautiful landscapes in the world ultimately led to Alexa-Sascha directing her first film when she was 24 years old, the documentary, Safari Doctors: Wildlife Conservation Medicine about wildlife veterinarians Dr. Gladys Kalema-Zikusoka and Dr. Cobus Raath working on the frontlines of wildlife conservation.
 As a wildlife filmmaker, her projects found her trekking mountain gorillas through rebel-infested Rwandan jungles and hanging out of helicopters to film stampeding white rhinos in the South African bush.
-She collaborated closely with the United Nations Environment Programme, Born Free Foundation, and the Jane Goodall Institute.
+She collaborated closely with the United Nations Environment Programme, the International Gorilla Conservation Programme, Dian Fossey Gorilla Fund, Born Free Foundation, and the Jane Goodall Institute.

 Alexa-Sascha holds a B.A. from Wheaton College, MA (cum laude), studied international relations at the Oxford Advanced Studies Programme (Magdalen College, Oxford) and film at Brown University, Ludwig Maximilians Universität - Munich, and the University of Television and Film Munich.

-Alexa-Sascha is an avid skier, ballet dancer and backpacked solo around the world in her early 20's.
-As a passionate world traveler, she has explored more than 55 countries to date.
+Alexa-Sascha is an avid skier, ballet dancer and polyglot - enjoying weekly Spanish and French classes.
+She enjoys hiking with her husband, Brad and their adopted American black Labrador Retriever, Sierra.
+A dual US and German citizen, Alexa-Sascha is a passionate world traveler and backpacked solo around the world for 8 months in her early 20's.
+She has explored more than 55 countries to date.

 bottom of page